What is Gestational Diabetes?

 Although any woman can develop gestational diabetes during pregnancy, some of the factors that may increase the risk include the following:

-- Prior history of gestational diabetes during previous pregnancies
+- Having a prior history during previous pregnancies

-- Having given birth previously to a very large infant greater than nine pounds
+- Having given birth previously to an infant weighing more than nine pounds

-- Age.
-Women who are age 25 or older are at a greater risk for developing gestational diabetes than younger women.
+- Age -- women who are age 25 or older are at a greater risk than younger women.

-- Race.
-Women who are African-American, American Indian, Asian-American, Hispanic, or Pacific Islander have a higher risk.
+- Race -- women who are Black, Native American, Asian American, Hispanic, or Pacific Islander have a higher risk.

-Although increased glucose in the urine is often included in the list of risk factors, it is not believed to be a reliable indicator for gestational diabetes.
+Although increased glucose in the urine is often included in the list of risk factors, it is not believed to be a reliable indicator.

 In addition, women with diagnosed gestational diabetes should be screened for persistent diabetes six to 12 weeks postpartum.
-Women with a history of gestational diabetes are now recommended to have lifelong screening for the development of diabetes or prediabetes at least every three years.
+Women with a history of gestational diabetes are recommended to be screened at least every three years for the rest of their lives for the development of diabetes or prediabetes.

 - Your age, overall health, and medical history

 - Your tolerance for specific medications, procedures, or therapies